Dhanyakallat/github-demo/README.md

 ## Introduction
 ## i delelted purpose
 adding the details
+this details adding from conflict branch
 ## how to contribute
+the details adding from conflict branch

 New barch created titile
 adding new line for new brach add-copy